 - 150 g (1 Cup) Garden Peas

 - 1 Tsp Balsamic Vinegar

-- Now cut a small cross in the base of the tomato with a sharp knife (cutting 2-3mm into the flesh.
+- Cut a small cross 1cm by 1cm into the base of the tomato with a sharp knife, cutting 2-3mm into the flesh.

 - Plunge into the boiling water for 1 minute.